VirtusLab/pandas-stubs/README.md

 ## Type checkers

-As of now Mypy is the only type checker the stubs were tested with.
+As of now mypy is the only type checker the stubs were tested with.

 ## Development

 ### Testing using tox

 Tox will automatically run all types of tests mentioned further.
-It will create isolated temporary environments for each version of Python and install `pandas-stubs` like it would normally be installed when using pip or conda.
+It will create isolated temporary environments for each declared version of Python and install `pandas-stubs` like it would normally be installed when using pip or conda.

 Usage is as simple as: